 Joint Analysis & Lessons Learned Centre in Monsanto, Portugal

 The main role of the Joint Analysis & Lessons Learned Centre (JALLC) is to reinforce the process of continuous improvement of concepts, doctrine and capabilities within NATO through the transformation process, based on lessons learned from operations, training, exercises and experimentation.

-As such, JALLC conducts the analysis of real-world military operations, training, exercises and NATO Concept Development and Experimentation collective experiments, and is responsible for establishing and maintaining a lessons learned database.
-It ensures that key factors and lessons identified are characterised and appropriate action is proposed.
-The JALLC therefore contributes directly to improving operations through the identification of shortfalls in capabilities by delivering relevant, timely and useable lessons learned products.
+As such, the JALLC conducts the analysis of real-world military operations, training, exercises and NATO Concept Development and Experimentation collective experiments, and is responsible for establishing and maintaining a lessons learned database.

-There are direct linkages between ACT and entities which are not part of the NATO Command Structure such as NATO educational facilities and agencies.
+There are direct linkages between ACT and entities which are not part of the NATO Command Structure, such as NATO educational and training facilities and Centres of Excelence.

-At the political-strategic level, the NATO Defense College in Rome, Italy is NATO’s foremost academic institution.
-It contributes to Alliance objectives by developing its role as a major centre of education, study and research on transatlantic security issues.
-Founded in 1951, several thousand senior officers, diplomats, and other officials have since passed through its doors.
+At the political-strategic level, the NATO Defense College (NDC) in Rome, Italy is NATO’s foremost academic institution.
+The mission of the NDC is to contribute to the effectiveness and cohesion of the Alliance by developing its role as a major centre of education, outreach and research on transatlantic security issues.
+Since being founded in 1951 several thousand senior officers, diplomats, and other officials have passed through its doors.

 NATO Maritime Interdiction Operational Training Centre

 The NATO Maritime Interdiction Operational Training Centre (NMIOTC) in Souda Bay, Greece is a multi-nationally manned facility.
 It conducts combined training for NATO forces to execute surface, sub-surface and aerial surveillance, and special operations activities in support of maritime interdiction operations.